-3.3.3 Enhancing the transparency of resource integration activities in the service ecosystem
+3.3.3.
+Enhancing the transparency of resource integration activities in the service ecosystem objectives in seeking the service".

-Resource integration is the most crucial aspect of innovation.
-Kosaka et al. (2012) stated "service value, which is related to users' satisfaction about provided services, depends on the situation, user characteristics, and user objectives in seeking the service".
 While, Navarro et al. (2014) argue "value co-creation processes may be different according to the specific operant resources involved in one industry, instead of being operand-resource driven".
-Collaboration between 19 keholders is an antecedent of resource integration.
-Through its collaborative innovation, stakehous resources in sustaining the program.
-Following Mele et al. (20019), knowledge, skills and other resources are integrated to be put together.
+Collaboration between stakeholders is an antecedent of resource integration.
+Through its collaborative innovation, stakeholders mutually doing transfer knowledge and other resources in sustaining the program.
+Following Mele et al. (2010), knowledge, skills and other resources are integrated to be put together.
 Findings show that in the domestic product design process, IKKON does not yet fully involve customers transparently.
 The program was focusing on local benefits rather than public interests.
-Hence, customers should have the role of being 39 vation partners to stimulate new ideas or co-designers and co-producers - to provide higher value (33 nd-users.
-The relationship between the company and the customer is thus a case of collaborative joint production of the results of innovation and an example of value creation collaboration "closely related to use value" (Kosaka et al., 2012; Mele et al., 2019).
+Hence, customers should have the role of being innovation partners to stimulate new ideas or co-designers and co-producers - to provide higher value to end-users.
+The relationship between the company and the customer is thus a case of collaborative joint production of the results of innovation and an example of value creation collaboration "closely related to use value" (Kosaka et al., 2012; Mele et al., 2010).